leaningtech/labs/src/content/docs/cheerpj3/12-reference/00-cheerpjInit.md

 tailscaleControlUrl?: string;
 ```

 This option expects a string URL of the Tailscale control plane.
 The control plane verifies the user's identity and validates various keys among the connected peers in the network.
-This option is used in the scenario of self-hosting, if omitted it will point to the Tailscale control plane.
+Only pass this option if you are [self-hosting Tailscale](https://github.com/leaningtech/headscale), if omitted, it will point to the Tailscale control plane.

 Example usage: